idebasishbose/my_todo/README.md

 # todo_sembast

-A new Flutter application with BLoC and Sembast
+A new Flutter TODO application with BLoC and Sembast

 ## Getting Started